Earning Major/Minor Credit Abroad

 Students pursuing a major or minor in Political Science may receive credit for courses taken while studying abroad.

-- Majors: A maximum of two courses from study abroad can count toward the Political Science major.*
+- Majors: A maximum of two courses per quarter from study abroad can count toward the Political Science major.
+More courses may be accepted toward the major for longer study abroad programs.*

 - Minors: One course from study abroad can count towards the minor